 In adapting some of the ideas and approaches of Shack/Slum Dwellers International during the action research, community exchanges have been very revealing about the common challenges low income women are facing across Greater Manchester, the social relationships and institutional frameworks shaping the extent to which residents can take a lead in local urban development, and have supported the emergence of four new savings groups and a food cooperative.

-A series of exchanges between residents in Benchill, Manchester and residents in the Gleadless Valley Estate in Sheffield are now holding the promise of stronger grassroots links across these two cities.
+A series of exchanges between residents in Benchill, Manchester and residents in the Gleadless Valley Estate in Sheffield held the promise of stronger grassroots links across these two cities.

 International exchanges have been a critical and transformative part of the action research process and the most direct attempt to “see from the South”.
 Women from Manchester, Salford and Stockport have travelled to South Africa and Kenya.
 Seeing women living in a very different context of poverty and inequality who are organising effectively in response to that situation has made the UK visitors feel motivated that they can achieve change in their own towns and cities.
 At the same time, for the South African and Kenyan activists, the exchanges have transformed their perceptions of the ‘developed’ West, encouraging them to question a common emphasis in their own culture on learning from or adapting capitalist models of development from the Global North.